-BUFFALO, NY - Breast cancer therapy that's customized for each patient's personal genetic makeup is one step closer to reality, thanks to a new use for crime-lab technology pioneered at Roswell Park Cancer Institute (RPCI).
-A team led by Petr Starostik, MD, chief of RPCI's Clinical Molecular Diagnostics lab, is using CSI-type methods to multiply the reliability of testing that predicts whether a given patient will benefit from a first-line chemotherapy drug, or should avoid it and its harsh side effects.
-This innovation was funded through donations to RPCI.
+BUFFALO, NY - Breast cancer therapy that's customized for each patient's personal genetic makeup is one step closer to reality, thanks to a new use for crime-lab technology pioneered at Roswell Park Comprehensive Cancer Center.
+A team led by Petr Starostik, MD, chief of Roswell Park's Clinical Molecular Diagnostics lab, is using CSI-type methods to multiply the reliability of testing that predicts whether a given patient will benefit from a first-line chemotherapy drug, or should avoid it and its harsh side effects.
+This innovation was funded through donations to Roswell Park.

 According to Dr. Starostik, better testing is one of the keys to “personalized medicine,” the long-sought solution to the problem that many drugs turn out to be ineffective for up to 50 percent of those who take them.
 “So far, we know that personal genetic variations in tumors affect each patient's response,” he says.

 The Starostik team's innovation is a reliable, automated test for abnormal activity in the tumor-cell gene HER2, which marks patients who are unlikely to respond to the tumor-inhibiting compound Trastuzumab.
 While Trastuzumab is frequently prescribed, its side effects are harsh.
 Today's HER2 tests often yield ambiguous results, he says, partly because they rely on manual lab work and subjective visual analysis.

 The new approach employs multiplex polymerase chain reaction (PCR) technology, which is widely used in applications ranging from the diagnosis of hereditary diseases to the forensic identification of “genetic fingerprints”.
 Multiplex PCR is faster, more sensitive, easier to perform, and less costly than manual HER2 testing.